The Services I Offer

 I mark up the text itself to identify errors and improvements relating to the areas above.
 Along the way I'll identify general strengths and weaknesses in the story and your writing, and highlight any areas where more work might be required.
 Here are some further examples of things I consider while reading.

-This service counts as a mix of developmental edit and copyedit; after making any suggested changes you agree with, and rewriting where required, the book would still need a final proofread (ideally from a fresh pair of eyes).
+After making any suggested changes you agree with, and rewriting where required, the book would still need a final proofread (ideally from a fresh pair of eyes).
 Why?
 Because editors can't throw out extraneous characters, or add in a subplot, or come up with a different opening or ending.
 It's the editor's job to make suggestions and give pointers on how to do it, but the final decision and work is the author's job.
 And that's why one editor can't do everything - this is not a "final" edit, because you'll make changes after that, which may well introduce new errors and create a new version of the document.
-Likewise there's not much point in the editor spending too much time correcting typos in sections that they are recommending for deletion or rewriting.

 Although no creative work can ever be perfect, I guarantee that my contributions will improve your novel or short stories.
 Your book deserves that.